RyanHunter-DV/rsim/doc/Buildflow.md

 reference requirements: [[doc/ToolRequirements.md#build flow]]

 # elaborating
+- build and register all ipxact objects into the Rsim.ipxact class.
+- all references shall be elaborated with real registered object

 # finalizing
 - build database files into out path
 	- ruby applied code files in out path, a hash based file that stores different information, such as config, component ...
 - finalize the chosen view's fileSet with target files, which are actually used.
+- build datafile into target config's out path.

 ## database files
 database file is ruby based hash datainfo that can be directly loaded by other ruby based generators by: `instance_eval File.readlines(fn)`